underrun/pybsddb/docs/db.rst

 .. function:: set_re_pad(pad)

    Set the padding character for short, fixed-length records for the Queue and Recno access methods.
+You can specify a char or a numeric byte value.
    `More info...
    <http://www.oracle.com/technology/documentation/berkeley-db/db/
    api_c/db_set_re_pad.html>`__